 How hot is your pile?
 REOTEMP’s Compost Thermometer is ideally suited for measuring the core temperature of a compost bin or pile.
-Measures temperatures up to 200° Fahrenheit and includes three temperature zones to help keep your pile “cooking!”
+Measures temperatures up to 200°F and includes three temperature zones to help keep your pile “cooking!”
 Composting guide included.

 • Easy-to-read dial includes important temperature zones